fliepeltje/htmxxx/readme.md

-# Htmxxx - htmx but sexier
+# Htmxxx: htmx but sexier

-`htmxxx` comprises just 2 attributes and 2 functions for you to learn. it is 941 bytes - that's ~14x smaller than `htmx` a truly lean framework for interactivity that exposes just enough.
+`htmxxx` comprises just 2 attributes for you to learn. all this is implemented in 2 functions. it is 941 bytes minified - that's ~14x smaller than `htmx` min/gzip'd. a truly lean framework for interactivity that exposes just enough.

 ## Usage